amperser/scipy_proceedings/papers/mikejordan_pacersuchow/proselint_2016.rst

 Memoization
 -----------

-One of our goals is for Proselint to be efficient enough for use as real-time linter while an author writes.
+One of our goals is for Proselint to be efficient enough for use as a real-time linter while an author writes.
 Efficiency is increased by avoiding redundant computation, storing the results of expensive function calls from one run of the linter to the next, a technique called *memoization*.
 Consider, for example, that many of Proselint's checks can operate at the level of a paragraph and that most paragraphs do not change from moment to moment when a sizeable document is being edited.
 At the extreme, when a linter is run after each keystroke, this is true by definition.
 By running checks over paragraphs, recomputing only when the paragraph has changed (and otherwise returning the memoized result), it is possible to reduce the total amount of computation and thus improve the linter's running time.
+Proselint makes extensive use of memoization to improve its running time.

 Using Proselint